 When a student enrolls at KnuckleUp Fitness, the only commitment he/she needs to make is showing up at our front door.
 We will take care of the planning and the educational part of achieving his/her fitness goals.
 Every workout is intense and works you from head to toe.
 You will burn more calories than you would have on your own, and it’s all done in a manner that is safe and teaches you practical techniques which will allow you to feel confident should you need to defend yourself.

 A: We have three locations across the Atlanta metro area.
-Each location has up to many classes per day.
-Classes begin as early as 6:30 a.m. and continue to as late as 9:00 p.m.
+Each location has dozens of classes per day.
+Classes begin as early as 6:0 a.m. and continue to as late as 8:00 p.m.

 A: No. As long as the doors are open, we allow our students to train outside the classes.
 Don’t forget, we offer an assortment of weights, cardio equipment, and various functional and core training apparatus at all of our locations.